 These lights come in many shapes and sizes.
-They are often used to light up outdoor steps, handrailings, decks, boat docks, etc.
+They often light up outdoor steps, handrailings, decks, boat docks, etc.

 The small lights don’t always give off a great deal of light, but they easily fit into small dark spaces where light is welcome.

-Like any device also used as a decorative fixture, there are many choices, and shape and size can vary a great deal.
+Like any device used as a decorative fixture, there are many choices, and shape and size can vary greatly.

 Solar Fence Lights

 Solar fence lights mounted to the fence are often more decorative and secured with typical screw mounts or adhesive.
-The solar post caps are mounted with screws, and usually, the base slides down over the top of the post a few inches.
+The solar post caps are mounted with screws; usually, the base slides down over the top of the post a few inches.

 Solar Path Lights

-Based on the criteria above, I have listed the lights that I would use in my yard.
+Based on the criteria above, I have listed the lights I would use in my yard.

 Solar String lights

 Solar String Lights add an enchanting atmosphere to any yard.
-Solar-powered string lights are often seasonal and come in a multitude of colors for the holidays.
+Solar-powered string lights are often seasonal and come in many colors for the holidays.

-When purchasing Solar String Lights it is important you review the length of the lights.
+When purchasing Solar String Lights, you must review the lights’ length.
 If this is not provided, you can usually find the number of bulbs and the distance between them.
 Six feet of cord is often provided to connect to the solar panel.

-Solar String Lights also come in lanterns and baskets, and I have included what I prefer in the Best 5 below.
+Solar String Lights also come in lanterns and baskets, and I have included what I prefer in the Best five below.

 With so many options and the cost-effectiveness of many options, there is no reason you should not consider Outdoor Solar lights.
 The lights will enhance your yard and make sure the yard is safe and well-lit.

-Good outdoor landscaping lights can be expensive, but solar energy is free, and over time they pay for themselves.
+Good outdoor landscaping lights can be expensive, but solar energy is free, and they pay for themselves over time.
 They also require very little maintenance.